kumagai-group/oxygen_vacancies_db/README.md

 The CSV files generated from the dataframes are also distributed in the same directory.

+In the columns, the full_name means the formula plus vacancy name (e.g., Va_O1), and vacancy_formation_energy means the vacancy formation energy aligned at the O site local potential, and the origin of the Fermi level is set to the VBM in ZnO.
+See our paper that will appear soon for details.

 ### machine_learning.py
 This script was used for the machine learning of the defect formation energies.
 The command line argument receives the random state used in the scikit learn.